riccardoarenait-cpu/Security-Learning/TryHackMe/SOC_L1/Snort.md

   | Action | Protocol | Source IP | Source port | Direction | Dest IP | Dest port | Options |
 |----------|----------|----------|----------|----------|----------|----------|----------|
 | Alert, Drop, Reject | TCP, UDP, ICMP | Any |  Any | <> | Any | Any | msg, reference, Sid, Rev |

+Example : alert icmp 192.168.1.56 any <> any any  (msg: "ICMP Packet From "; sid: 100001; rev:1

+This rule will create an alert for each ICMP packet originating from the 192.168.1.56 IP address